spectrocloud/hello-universe-db/README.md

 # Overview

-The [Hello Universe](https://github.com/spectrocloud/hello-universe) app includes an [API server](https://github.com/spectrocloud/hello-universe-api) that relies on a Postgres database for storing the number of clicks and other metadata about the clicks such as the browser, os, and timestamp.
+The [Hello Universe](https://github.com/spectrocloud/hello-universe) app includes an [API server](https://github.com/spectrocloud/hello-universe-api) that relies on a Postgres database for storing the number of events and other metadata about the events such as the browser, os, and timestamp.
 For your convenience, a Postgres container is available for use.

 ## Prerequisites